kyphan38/web/assets/docs/technical/os - ongoing/1-processes/4-process-execution-mechanism.md

 ## Mechanism of Context Switch

-Example: process A has moved from user to kernel mode, OS decides it must switch from A to B
+Example: Process A has moved from user to kernel mode, OS decides it must switch from A to B

 - Save context (PC, registers, kernel stack pointer) of A on kernel stack
 - Switch SP to kernel stack of B